| Title: | Distance Measures for Networks |

 spectral density as a sum of

-narrow Lorentz distributions with
+narrow Lorentz distributions with bandwidth parameter.

 Since it involves integration of a function over the